Last updated November 14, 2025

 Cautionary Tales About Menopause Wellness Treatments

 You also should be wary of taking supplements and herbs that haven’t been scientifically proven to work, says the NCCIH.
-This list includes black cohosh, soy isoflavone supplements, DHEA, red clover, kava and dong quai, which not only aren’t typically effective but may interact with other supplements and drugs you’re taking.
+This list includes black cohosh, soy isoflavone supplements, DHEA, red clover, kava and dong quai, which are not only ineffective but may also interact with other supplements and drugs you’re taking.

-The NCCIH also cautions against use of bioidentical hormones (customized mixes of hormones from plant sources), which may be recommended by non-medical wellness practitioners.
+The NCCIH also cautions against bioidentical hormones (customized mixes of hormones from plant sources), which may be recommended by non-medical wellness practitioners.

 “Women should check out who exactly is dispensing medical advice.
 They should always check in with their own physician before they take the advice of a health professional they don’t know well,” says Kraft.

 “Menopause is a highly individual experience.
-A person needs to be treated specific to their own symptoms and health status.
-Same goes for supplements.
+A person needs to be treated specific to their symptoms and health status.
+The same goes for supplements.
 There are many out there.
-Women should do their homework as to the ones that are effective and the ones that are not proven, as well as the ones that might be contraindicated for use.”
+Women should do their homework as to the effective ones and the ones that are not proven, as well as the ones that might be contraindicated for use.”

 About Vacayou